TheDataCubator/sql_data_warehouse_project/README.md

 ## About Me

 Hi there!
-I'm **Mustafa Muntak**, an insurance operations professional passionate about expanding my skills into data analytics and transforming data into meaningful insights.
+I'm **Mustafa**, an insurance operations professional passionate about expanding my skills into data analytics and transforming data into meaningful insights.